Chapter 128-1 General Provisions

 (2) Places.
 All regular meetings of the board shall be held in the statehouse or such other place as designated by the chair at a preceding meeting.
 The place where each special meeting shall be held shall be designated in the call thereof.
 Any person, upon request, may obtain advance notice of all meetings at which public business is to be discussed.

-Any representative of the news media may obtain notice of all special meetings by requesting in writing that notice be provided and supplying a regular mail or electronic mail address.
-All persons who have requested, in writing, advance notification of all meetings of the board at which specific public matters designated by those persons are scheduled to be discussed shall be placed on the board's agenda mailing list.
+Any representative of the news media or any individual may obtain notice of all scheduled meetings by requesting in writing that notice be provided and supplying a regular mail or electronic mail address.
 The board shall, within a reasonable time prior to each meeting, send by regular mail or electronic mail an agenda of the meeting to those persons.
 The board may assess a reasonable fee, not to exceed the cost of copying and mailing, for notices sent to persons in accordance with this rule.

 (5) Special emergency meetings.
-In the event of a special meeting of an emergency nature requiring immediate official action, the board shall notify all media representatives who have requested notice of such meeting of the time, place and purpose of the meeting by providing notice as described in paragraph (B)(4)(a), (B)(4)(b) or (B)(4)(c) of this rule.
+In the event of a special meeting of an emergency nature requiring immediate official action, the board shall notify all media representatives who have requested notice of such meeting of the time, place and purpose of the meeting by providing notice as described in paragraph (B)(4)(a) of this rule.
 In such event, the notice need not be given twenty-four hours prior to the meeting, but shall be given immediately upon completion of the meeting agenda.

 (7) Governing rules.
 All proceedings, shall be held in accordance with this rule and conducted under "Masons Manual of Legislative Procedure" (2000 edition) when not otherwise provided in this chapter.